erikson84/BayesDataAnalysisWithPyMC/README.md

 So, as a exercise in bayesian statistics and in Python programming, I adapted some models used by Krushcke in his book to Python, using PyMC (and Numpy and Matplotlib).
 This is just a first attempt, and I have only "translated" Krushcke's model to Python - and in a very non-pythonic way.
 There's plenty of room for improvement, but the code shouldn't break if the data is entered correctly.
-The code is also heavily commented - after what, the point here is to exercise the concepts and programming skills.
+The code is also heavily commented - after all, the point here is to exercise the concepts and programming skills.

 Feel free to fork and modify and pull request - all suggestions are welcome!